 Prometheus’ gift allows humanity to better understand the world: they domesticate livestock, build ships and chariots, craft medicines, categorise all the beasts in nature, and master the art of prophecy.
 “So,” Prometheus concludes, “here’s the whole truth in one word: all human skill and science was Prometheus’ gift.”

-In the movie Prometheus is represented by figures such as Weyland, or arguably Shaw or even a distant historical figure; whoever s/he is, they defy the will of the gods and suffer accordingly.
+In the movie the Prometheus figure is represented by Weyland.
 Fire is certainly represented by technological marvels such as David.
 “Fire is our first form of technology,” Ridley told The Wall Street Journal.
 He also praised the simple-but-monumental central plot of Quest for Fire: “That was one of the most genius, simplistic but incredibly sophisticated notion of what [the first technological progression] was … And that got me sitting back on my ass thinking, ‘Damn!
-What a fundamentally massive idea’”.
+What a fundamentally massive idea'”.

 In Prometheus fire is at this point in history superceded by robotics.
 To the Engineer, David is confirmation that mankind itself has become a creator of life, the very role for which the Engineers themselves are so vaunted.
 When your creations begin to construct other beings in their image, and can tailor these new life-forms to their needs, then it’s obvious that the creation has become the creator – it has become God.
 A key lesson in Paradise Lost is that God is, of course, unwilling to be usurped.